DIY Options vs. Professional Services

 Work Portfolio

-Many landscaping and maintenance companies proudly share photos of previously completed projects with potential customers.
-Request to see a portfolio of landscaping designs and projects, preferably ones similar to your own ideas.
-Often, companies have before and after photos to illustrate the quality of their work.
+Many landscaping and maintenance companies proudly share photos of past projects with prospective customers.
+Ask to see a portfolio of landscaping designs and projects, preferably ones similar to your own ideas.
+Companies often have before and after photos to illustrate the quality of their work.

 Sustainability Practices